tvaught/n-queen-evolutionary-algo/README.md

 ### This is how it would look like in Pseudocode
 ~~~
 Begin
-      Initialize population with random member solutions
+      INITIALIZE population with random member solutions
-      Evaluate Fitness each member
+      EVALUATE Fitness level of each member
       Repeat until TERMINATE_CONDITION is true DO
               SELECT parents from popluation
               RECOMBINE pairs of parents
               MUTATE the result offspring
-              Evaluate new candidates
+              EVALUATE new candidates
               SELECT members for new generation
       OD
 END